FlisherOfatale/toolchanger_obs_helper/README.md

 The purpose of this python script is to trigger a scene change on OBS, when the printer initiate and complete a Toolchange.

 # Disclaimer
-This is a WIP, unpolished, with some bad practice, poor error handling, etc...
+* This is a work in progress
+* This project is partially vibe coded with Github Copilot AI Agent
+* There
+*

 I ran it from my PC, should work from your printer directly but I would wait for a more polished version for that.

 # Configuration